 LaDainian Tomlinson is the latest Hall of Famer who never got the chance to play on Super Sunday

-While Tom Brady is on the cusp of playing in his record ninth Super Bowl, some of the NFL's greatest players never even made it to the big game, let alone win the Lombardi Trophy.
-Brady’s success on Super Sunday (five rings, 4 MVPs) will no doubt be prominently featured when he's eventually inducted into the Pro Football Hall of Fame, but there are several members already enshrined in Canton who are missing that on their plaque.
+While Tom Brady is set to make his record 10th Super Bowl appearance, some of the NFL's greatest players never even made it to the big game, let alone win the Lombardi Trophy.
+Brady's success on Super Sunday (six rings, four MVPs) will no doubt be prominently featured when he's eventually inducted into the Pro Football Hall of Fame, but there are several members already enshrined in Canton who are missing that on their plaque.
 Here are 11 (yes, we couldn't even narrow it down to just 10) NFL legends who never played in a Super Bowl.

 1. Barry Sanders, RB (1989-98)